SaiKoya/terraform-workshop/lab_01/README.md

 ## Lab Overview

-In this lab, you will use Terraform to create azure resources in your Azure subscription.
+In this lab, you will use Terraform to create Azure resources in your Azure subscription.

 You will learn: